-‘Bird Box’ is based on the novel of the same name by Josh Malerman, which mostly aims to be a dark thriller with an original and twisted story as well as a few other interesting aspects in regards to the filmmaking.
-Unfortunately however, the film soon falls into a pit of disappointment which it really struggles to escape from, resulting in: ‘Bird Box’ becoming nothing more than another generic Netflix fright-fest.
+‘Bird Box’ is based-on the novel of the same name by Josh Malerman, which mostly aims to be a dark horror/thriller with an original and twisted story as well as a few other interesting aspects in regards to its filmmaking.
+Unfortunately however, the film soon falls into a pit of disappointment which it really struggles to escape from, resulting in ‘Bird Box’ becoming nothing more than another generic Netflix fright-fest.

 Sandra Bullock portrays a struggling mother alongside Danielle Macdonald, Trevante Rhodes and John Malkovich who all portray people attempting to survive in a brutal world, and they do their best considering the weak characters they had to work with.
 The majority of the supporting cast are also decent, with Sarah Paulson even having a short appearance within the film.
 However, I actually found she was incredibly wasted in the small (and mostly pointless) role she had within the narrative.